hamzaali00001/laravel-login-email-username/README.md

 > How to install

  - Clone the repository
- - Set up database credentials in .env file
+ - Enter database credentials in `.env.example` file and rename it to `.env`
+ - Run `php artisan key:generate` to generate a key
+ - Run `composer update` to install required packages
  - Run `php artisan migrate` to migrate the database

 Read the tutorial at [Laravel Auth: Login With Email Or Username In One Field](https://tutsforweb.com/laravel-auth-login-email-username-one-field)